duttong/NOAA_halocarbons_loader/README.md

  F114, F115, F12, F13, HCFC123, HCFC124, HCFC133a, HCFC141b, HCFC142b, HCFC22, HFC125, HFC134a, HFC143a, HFC152a, HFC227ea,
  HFC236fa, HFC32, HFC365mfc, HFO1234yf, HFO1234ze, N2O, NF3, OCS, PFC116, PFC218, SF6, SO2F2, h1211, h1301, h2402,
  i-butane, i-pentane, n-butane, n-hexane, n-pentane</p>

+<h4>program keyword</h4>
 <p>There are several measurement programs for halocarbon data.
 The loader method in the class HATS_Loader will return monthly mean flask data measured on the M3 mass spectrometer instrument.
-To select data from a different measurement program use the 'program' key word.
+To select data from a different measurement program use the *program* key word.
 Valid flask measurement programs include 'M3', 'otto', 'oldgc'.
-Use 'CATS' or 'RITS' for in situ measurements.</p>
+Use 'CATS' or 'RITS' for in situ measurements.
+The 'combined' or 'combo' program can be used for the following gases: N2O, SF6, F11, F12, F113, CCl4.</p>

 <p>The 'freq' key word is short for measurement frequence.
 All programs return monthly means or medians. 'freq' can be set to 'daily' or 'hourly' for the in situ measurement programs.</p>